 Horses have delicate digestive systems that aren’t happy with sudden changes so it’s always better to introduce any new feeds slowly over a long period of time, even if they’re treats.
 Try your horse with a small bit of flesh or a few seeds to start with, if your horse likes them then next time give him a few more.
 Generally horses like the sweet taste of pumpkins but if your horse doesn’t don’t worry, like us they all have their own tastes.

 It’s also important to say that you should never give a horse anything to eat without the owner’s permission, even if your horse is okay eating it.
-Some owners don’t like their horses to have treats while some horses may have medical issues that mean pumpkins could be harmful to them.
+Some owners don’t like their horses to have treats while some horses may have medical issues that mean pumpkins could harm them.

 How should you feed pumpkins to horses?